asmuth-archive/libsmatrix/README.md

 ### Compile from source

-1) Compile.
-Ruby/Java bindings will be compiled if the respective header files are found:
+This will produce a single shared object "libsmatrix.so" file that exports all calls documented in "C API" as well as MRI ruby and Java JNI bindings if their respective header files (ruby.h, jni.h) are found:

+1) Compile

     $ ./configure
     $ make

-2) Run tests (requires java and ruby)
+2) Run tests (optional, requires java and ruby)

     $ make test